SaaS SEO Guide

 That’s in stark contrast to other acquisition channels.
 Take PPC, for instance.
 At first, you may find some low hanging fruit.
 You could buy ads for some high volume, low competition keywords, and cash in.

 As time goes on, though, those opportunities dry up.
 To keep making gains, you’d have to plunge more and more cash into more competitive ads.
 What’s more, what you’ve spent in the past is no longer getting you anything.
 There’s no compound effect like with SEO.
 Approaching acquisition in this way isn’t sustainable.

-It should be apparent, then, why a successful SEO strategy is integral to growing a SaaS business.
+It should be apparent, then, why a successful SEO strategy is integral to growth and success.
 How, though, can you build such a plan?
-It starts by understanding search intent.
+It starts with determining the scale of your SaaS business.

 Performing a Google search is something with which we’re all familiar.
 It’s so run of the mill, in fact, that it’s easy to take it for granted.
 If you’re already interested in SEO, you won’t fall into that trap, as organic searches are key to your strategy.
 What you might do, though, is get so caught up with searches that you forget about searchers.

 There’s a real person behind every search query, and you should never forget it.
 Thinking about search volume, keywords, and click-through rates is essential.
 What’s equally so, is considering and understanding why someone performs the search they do.
 That’s search intent.

 Anyone who types a phrase into Google needs something.
 They’re looking to the search engine to perform a service on their behalf.
 Precisely what they need differs, as we’ll cover in a moment.
 That it’s critical for you to understand their search intent remains the same.

 It’s thanks to Google itself that search intent is so vital.
 The search engine is dedicated to delivering the most relevant results possible.
 As such, Google’s algorithms can and do recognize the intent behind searches.
 SERPs only display what searchers want – and need – to see.